Error correction in short time steps during the application of quantum gates: The short time step method

 A sufficient condition for the errors during the quantum gate to be correctable is the commutativity of the gate operator $U_S(t)$ and the interaction-picture Hamiltonian $H_I(t)$.
 In this case, the interaction Hamiltonian is identical to the case without gate ($\tilde H_I (t) =H_I(t)$), so that $\mathcal{E}_S(t)=\mathcal{E}_0(t)$ and the errors that occur are of the same type that happen in the memory.
 This fact is also evident if we expand the time-evolution operator in a part that represents the gate and another that represents the errors:

-if $[H_S,H_{\mathrm{int}}]=0$.
+which is true if $[H_S,H_{\mathrm{int}}]=0$.
 In this case, the evolution of the qubits due to the gate is separable from the evolution due to the noise.
 Therefore, there is no need to modify the standard error-correction procedure.

 However, when those two terms do not commute, the kinds of errors generated by $\mathcal{E}_S(t)$ may not be correctable by the code.
 To solve this problem without having to resort to more resource-consuming codes, we propose the application of the quantum-gate operation of total duration $t_g$ in $N$ short time steps $\Delta t= N^{-1} t_g$.
 After each of these steps, the standard error-correction procedure is applied, until the system reaches the desired final state.
 The ordinary error-correction procedure works in this method because, for small time intervals, the Hamiltonians $H_S$ and $H_I(t)$ commute approximately, resulting in an interaction-picture Hamiltonian identical up to the zeroth order in $N$ to the case when no gate is being applied: